sowmyathogiti/Healthify/README.md

  **2. DailyLevel**

- This entity stores the details of MeasurementDate, StepCount, Hydration, HoursOfSleep, FruitServings, VegetableServings, TotalServings.
+ This entity stores the details of MeasurementDate, StepCount, Water Intake, HoursOfSleep, FruitServings, VegetableServings, TotalServings.
  With the help of MeasurementDate we can retreive the activities done by the user on a particular day.

  **3. Group**